-8.2 Disciplinary Regulations for Students at Peking University Graduate School regulations of the school.
+8.2 Disciplinary Regulations for Students at Peking University Graduate School

+Article 28: Graduate students should abide by the law as well as comply with the rules and regulations of the school.
 Extracurricular activities should not interfere with university education, university research or daily life.
 Specific management procedures of extracurricular activities should comply with Peking University student organization, accommodation, and network security regulations.